 - Special Issues in CPS Parent Representation

-These live courses are later archived in the TexasBarCLE Online Classroom.
+These live courses are later archived in the TexasBarCLE Online Classroom in the Child Welfare Practice Area.
 Additional webinars are added periodically while others may rotate off this list as they become outdated.

 The TexasBarCLE’s Online Classroom of CPS-related webinars is available at a reduced rate to court-appointed attorneys representing children and/or parents.